MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 - Windows 10
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/)

+> [!NOTE]
+> Universal Windows Platform (UWP) projects using JavaScript are not supported in Visual Studio 2019.
+See [JavaScript and TypeScript in Visual Studio 2019](/visualstudio/javascript/javascript-in-vs-2019#projects).
+To follow along with this topic, we recommend that you use Visual Studio 2017.
+See [JavaScript in Visual Studio 2017](/visualstudio/javascript/javascript-in-vs-2017).

 ## Creating a simple Windows Runtime class

 This section creates a JavaScript UWP application, and adds to the solution a Visual Basic or C# Windows Runtime component project.
 It shows how to define a Windows Runtime type, create an instance of the type from JavaScript, and call static and instance members.
 The visual display of the example app is deliberately low-key in order to keep the focus on the component.